Blá Blá Blá: Critical reception

 The musical review by Universo Musical was positive.
-A editor saying that "In their third studio album, the members of the Rouge debut new line-up, without Andrade.
+An editor saying that "In their third studio album, the members of the Rouge debut new line-up, without Andrade.
 The remaining Karin, Fantine, Aline and Patricia report the message, recording an album of more mature lyrics, although the target is still the teen audience and the children and adolescents.
 They also improve in terms of rhythm, adding pitches of rock to their dance-pop, as in "Blá Blá Blá" (first track of album, which speaks of gossip), "Eu Quero Acreditar", "Se Liga, Se Toca", "Como na Primeira Vez" and "Filme de Terror".
 In the balads, highlight to "Vermelho, A Cor do Amor", with beautiful lyrics and a great strings's arrangement.
 But the very best is for the final: the last track, "Por Onde Quer Que Eu Vá", with the four members, who usually sing lonely, singing together in a beautiful choir, in a tribute to the fans."